+Most people are.
 Monthly auto insurance premiums are usually a sore subject for many people who think they’re too high.
 More times than not, it’s true – they are too high.
-Some of us have figured out a way to cheaper auto insurance by switching companies on a frequent basis, while others remain clueless on how to get a better deal without offending their current insurer.
+Some of us have figured out a way to buy cheap auto insurance by switching companies on a frequent basis, while others remain clueless on how to get a better deal without offending their current insurer.

-In finding cheaper auto insurance, be aware that some of your suspicions of how insurance companies calculate how much you’ll pay are equally on the button.
+When looking for cheaper auto insurance, be aware that some of your suspicions of how insurance companies calculate your rates are right on the nose.
 You may or not know that where you live and your credit score could have more impact on your overall rate than your driving record in some cases.
 That’s why, below you’ll find 10 soon-to-be not-so-well-kept secrets to cheaper auto insurance.
 Tell your friends.

 The more you drive and the farther you have to travel will get you every time.
-Insurance companies keep a close eye on this, as they feel the longer you’re in your car, the higher the chance you’ll have an accident.
+Insurance companies keep a close eye on this.
+They feel the longer you’re in your car, the higher the chance you’ll have an accident.
 Cut back on your mileage whenever possible by taking public transportation a couple of days a week or carpool with someone from work.

 This can be a problem.
 We can’t always choose where we live, but insurance companies have figured out that location makes a big difference on the rate of premiums.
-High incidents of accidents, car thefts, and burglaries in the area can doom you to higher rates.
+High incidents of accidents, car thefts, and burglaries in an area can doom you to higher rates if you live there.
 Insurers can also evaluate you by state.
 As an example, Michigan and Louisiana have the most expensive premiums in the country, but if you live in North Carolina you can save up to $1,500 annually.
-Even crossing the Potomac from Washington D.C. into Virginia can save you 50 bucks a month.
+Even crossing the Potomac from Washington D.C. into Virginia can save you $50 a month.

-How smart you are or the amount of schooling you’ve had shouldn’t dictate your auto insurance rate, but it does.
+The amount of schooling you’ve had shouldn’t dictate your auto insurance rate, but it does.
 A person with only a high school diploma with a good driving record is going to pay more than someone with a Bachelor’s Degree.
 Married couples can take advantage of this if one has a higher level of education.
 That person should be the primary policyholder in order to decrease your premium.

 Being a woman has its privileges, apparently.
-It’s been proven that women pay 12 percent less than their male counterparts, on average.
+It’s been proven that women pay 12 percent less than their male counterparts, on average, for car insurance.
 In other words, men are generally going to pay an extra $15,000 on auto insurance over their driving life.
 The explanation for this is that men drive more aggressively, speed more, and file more claims.
 Sorry, men.

 This is fairly new, but it might save you some money.
 In case you’re unfamiliar with telematics…it involves, with your permission, using a device or a “black box” in your car, which monitors your every move.
 Insurers can analyze your movements and driving statistics.
 If they determine you’re a good driver, using your car safely, and in accordance to the information you provided, you might prove to them you deserve a better rate.
 That is, if you don’t mind Big Brother watching.